- Jacqueline Leyva ’16

 - Maintain and surpass an over-all student pass rate of 70% on the BOC Examination;

 - Maintain and surpass a 95% job placement success rate for those students who are appropriately credentialed in athletic training.

-Three operative credos for the Mount Union ATEP, as we travel through the twenty-first century are:
+Three operative credos for the Mount Union ATP, as we travel through the twenty-first century are: